AlohiHQ/signplus-php/documentation/models/RecipientVerificationType.md

 # RecipientVerificationType

-Type of signature verification (SMS sends a code via SMS, PASSCODE requires a code to be entered)
+Type of verification the recipient must complete before accessing the envelope. - `PASSCODE`: requires a code to be entered.   - `SMS`: sends a code via SMS.   - `ID_VERIFICATION`: prompts the recipient to complete an automated ID and selfie check.

 **Properties**